Pool Accidents & Premises Liability: What You Need to Know

 As things heat up in Phoenix and throughout the state of Arizona, local residents will be sure to cool off by hitting the pool.
 Whether you decide to enjoy the water at a residential pool, a community or private pool, water park, or public pool, it is important to remember that safety should always be a priority, especially with children.

 Swimming pools present a lot of risks, from slip and fall accidents on wet surfaces around the pool to diving accidents and submersion or drowning injuries.
 By ensuring children are supervises and that anyone enjoying the water follows the rules, you can reduce the risks of preventable injuries.
 Unfortunately, even the most safety conscious person can suffer harm when others are negligent, especially property owners.

-At Salvador Phillips, PLLC, our Phoenix personal injury lawyers want everyone to enjoy their time in the water safely this spring and summer.
+At Salvador Law Group, our Phoenix personal injury lawyers want everyone to enjoy their time in the water safely this spring and summer.
 We also want local residents to better understand their rights when it comes to preventable injuries that occur on the property of another.
 To help, we have put together a few important things to know about pool accidents and premises liability.

 - What is premises liability? – Premises liability is an area of law that requires property owners to take reasonable measures in ensuring their premises is safe for visitors and guests.
 When it comes to swimming pool accidents, property owners have a duty to address dangers they know, or should know, put others at risk.
 When they fail uphold this legal duty, they can be held liable for the injuries and damages victims suffer as a result.